Our FAQs series

 Typing biometrics analyzes typing patterns of users which include the duration of pressing a key (press time) and how long it takes a user to find the next key (“seek time”= key1 down to key2 down).
 For disambiguity others measure a somehow similar time called “flight time” = key1 release to key2 press.
-Typing patterns are determined based on keystroke dynamics analysis regarding the 44 keys used most of the time.
-The technology also looks into other metrics of how the individual interacts with the device while typing, using data from already incorporated sensors.
+Typing patterns are determined based on keystroke dynamics analysis of the 44 keys used most of the time.
+The technology also looks into other metrics of how the individual interacts with the device while typing, using data from device incorporated sensors.

-Unlike more intrusive biometrics such as facial identification or retina scan, which hinder the authentication process, typing biometrics is frictionless, so it increases the user experience.
-You can check out the authentication demos and see how our typing biometrics technology works, here.
+Unlike more intrusive biometrics such as facial identification or retina scan, which hinder the authentication process, typing biometrics is frictionless and it does not compromise the user experience.

 Check out our demos, or go ahead and start using typing biometrics in your own projects.
 Enjoy frictionless 2FA and continuous authentication solutions using state-of-the-art behavioural biometrics that shape the future of AI and cybersecurity around the world.